 - Smith’s/Kroger: Not a bad app, but you have to know that adding something to your “list” is not actually adding it to your cart.
-Don’t waste time by adding anything to a “list”- it does nothing for you.
 I LOVE going through their coupons, and adding items I need based on those- at no hassle!
 Just be sure to scroll down and pick which specific item you want to add to the cart.

 - Rosie app for Lins/Macey’s etc: It’s fine and simple.

-- Curbside pick-up usually costs money.
+- Curbside pick-up can cost money.
 All of these stores do the first few orders free and after that, you may find promos off and on for free pick-up in your email inbox!
 Here are the fees-

 - Smiths: $4.95 per order

 - By always ordering online, you could be missing out on a few important things.
 I had a great convo with a friend about why she doesn’t feel good about online shopping for HER.
-She doesn’t judge anyone for going this new route, but she had an interesting experience that shaped her view.
-My friend was at a family reunion and several family members needed a few things at the store, so they all compiled one online order and drove over to pick up.
-When they got to the store they realized they’d forgotten an item, so they headed inside.
+She doesn’t judge anyone for going this new route, but one morning she noticed a shift in the store vibe.
 Normally, the store would have friendly shoppers browsing and politely smiling as you pass, but the only shoppers that morning were the associates- on their mission to fill orders.
 There was no chit-chat of running into a neighbor, only bright orange vests focused on their job at hand.
-That eerie morning cemented a few things.
+This is what she pointed out— (below)

 What We Learn from Grocery Shopping